Vitamin E: All-cause mortality

 Two meta-analyses concluded that as a dietary supplement, vitamin E neither improved nor impaired all-cause mortality.
-An older meta-analysis had concluded high-dosage (≥400 IU/d for at least 1 year) vitamin E was associated with an increase in all-cause mortality.
-The authors acknowledged that the cited high-dose trials were often small and performed with people who already had chronic diseases.
 A meta-analysis of long-term clinical trials reported a non-significant 2% increase in all-cause mortality when alpha-tocopherol was the only supplement used.
-The same meta-analysis reported a statistically significant 3% increase for results when alpha-tocopherol was used in combination with other nutrients (vitamin A, vitamin C, beta-carotene, selenium).
+The same journal article reported a statistically significant 3% increase for results when alpha-tocopherol was used in combination with other nutrients (vitamin A, vitamin C, beta-carotene, selenium).

 Age-related macular degeneration

-A Cochrane review reported no change to risk of developing age-related macular degeneration from long-term vitamin E suplementation.
+A Cochrane review concluded that there were no changes seen for risk of developing age-related macular degeneration (AMD) from long-term vitamin E supplementation and that supplementation may slightly increase the chances of developing late AMD.